DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-Note: This article is about yoga straps used for stretching and enhancing poses.
-If you’re looking for a yoga sling, the kind used to roll up your mat for carrying, see our list of the best yoga slings.
+Note: This buying guide is about the best yoga straps or yoga belts used for stretching and enhancing poses.
+If you’re looking for a yoga sling, the kind used to roll up your mat for carrying, see our list of recommended slings and mat carriers.

 If you’ve been to the yoga studio lately, you may have noticed some folks in the room using a yoga strap to enhance and deepen their stretches.
 Beginners and others who need help with flexibility often use straps as an extension of the arm to help with twisting and stretching poses.
 Sometimes, yoga instructors will encourage those in class to use a strap for a particular pose.